mrxehmad/pi-hole-adlist/README.md

 This repository contains lists of domains to be used with Pi-hole, a network-wide ad blocker.
 These lists can be added to your Pi-hole configuration to block ads and other unwanted content at the network level.

 > [!NOTE]
-> If somthing breaks please report that in issues
+> If something breaks, please report it in the issues section.

 ## Lists Available